shubham-padia/ims-server/README.md

 # ims-server ( Image Storage System )
 ### not complete yet!!
-This is a RESTful API built from scratch with standard image storage system functionalities.
+This is an API built from scratch with standard image storage system functionalities.

 Do you want to built a Clientside App which requires Image Management , this project intends to provide all the standard api calls required for your app.